gregwdata/muttr/README.md

        --scopes /subscriptions/<SUBSCRIPTION_ID>
      ```
    - Copy the JSON output into the GitHub secret `AZURE_CREDENTIALS`.
+   - Check resource provider registration for Microsoft.Storage

+         az provider show --namespace Microsoft.Storage --query registrationState --output tsv

+      If it returns e.g. “NotRegistered” then you need to register:

+         az provider register --namespace Microsoft.Storage
+      Then wait for registration to complete (may take a few minutes).

 2. **Store your OpenRouter key**
    - Add `OPENROUTER_API_KEY` as a GitHub secret.